bluerobotics/bluerobotics.github.io/fathom/index.md

 1. Wearing a protective glove, bend the cable at the point that you want to cut.
 Bending the cable makes it easy to see when you have cut through the jacket.

-2. Using a knife, gently slice the jacket open using a sawing motion.
+2. Using a sharp knife, gently slice the jacket open using a sawing motion.
 Stop when the jacket opens and you can see the white Dacron fibers underneath the jacket.

 	<img src="/fathom/cad/tether-tutorial-3.PNG" class="img-responsive" style="max-width:700px"  />